Darryl Cato-Bishop

-Darryl Cato-Bishop (born January 26, 1990) is an American football defensive lineman who is currently a free agent.
+Darryl Cato-Bishop (born January 26, 1990) is an American former professional football defensive lineman who played in the Arena Football League (AFL).
 He played college football at North Carolina State University in Raleigh, North Carolina and attended the Fessenden School in West Newton MA for 9th grade before finishing his HS career at Lawrence Academy in Groton, Massachusetts.
-He has also been a member of the Los Angeles KISS, Boston Brawlers and the Orlando Predators and Cleveland Gladiators.
+He was a member of the Los Angeles KISS, Boston Brawlers, Columbus Lions, Orlando Predators, Cleveland Gladiators, Albany Empire, and Baltimore Brigade.

 Early life

 Cato-Bishop attended Lawrence Academy where he played football and basketball.

 College career

 Cato-Bishop played for the NC State Wolfpack from 2009 to 2013.
 He was the team's starter his final year and helped the Wolfpack to 27 wins.
 He played in 48 games during his career including 28 starts at defensive end and 1 at defensive tackle.